 Prominent examples of this influence include the letters ”Y” and ”Z,” which did not exist in the Latin alphabet until the Romans realized that they needed them to transliterate Greek words that their language was adopting.

-It is obvious that without the first Greek colonies of Italy and their massive cultural influence in the region, today’s world of the written word might have been completely different.
+It is obvious that without the first Greek colonies of Italy and their massive cultural influence in the region, today’s written word might have been completely different.

-However, one must never perceive the evolution of languages as a static and unique process in any way.
+However, one must never perceive the evolution of languages as a static and unique process.

-The journey of any alphabet or language is far more complicated than we could ever even imagine, leaving us plenty of room for deep scientific research which can unveil the truth behind one of humanity’s most basic needs: to speak and write to forge a connection with others.
+The journey of any alphabet or language is far more complicated than we could ever imagine, leaving us plenty of room for deep scientific research which can unveil the truth behind one of humanity’s most basic needs, namely to speak and write to forge a connection with others.